Are you prepared to handle the disruption of trauma when it strikes your company?

 With trauma, it is not a question of whether or not it will hit your company, it is a questions of WHEN.

-This workbook is designed to assist you in providing SUPPORT for your employees going through trauma, grief or loss AND balance your business PRODUCTIVITY needs.
+This workbook is designed to assist your managers in providing SUPPORT for employees going through trauma, grief, or loss AND balance your business PRODUCTIVITY needs.

 Why this workbook?